Dardin-dale/clion-config/README.md

 ## Auto Formating

-I've included two different formatting adjustments from the CLion default code formating.
+I've included formatting adjustments from the CLion default code formating.
+- `Default.xml`
-- `Default.xml` - Simple, agnostic to conditionals and loop brackets.
+  - agnostic to conditionals and loop brackets.
-- `Strict.xml` - forces using brackets for multiline blocks.
+  - sets char limit to 80 for typing

 By default the command to re-format the code file is: `CTRL-Alt-l` or `CTRL-Alt-Shift-L` (whole project)